rladies/rladiesguide/content/organization/events/general/index.en.md

 * Find speakers at least two months before the talk.
 Even if it is a 5 minutes talk, it will give you peace of mind and time for people to prepare their talk.

 * To find ideas for topics, have a look at [other R-Ladies groups](https://www.meetup.com/pro/rladies/) or at conference programs.
-Also ask your meetup members for ideas and wishes.
+Also ask your meetup members for ideas and wishes, potentially in a [dedicated GitHub repository](https://github.com/rladies-seattle/rladies-seattle-organizing)[^repo].

+* You can consider creating a checklist to follow for planning events, like [R-Ladies Seattle's](https://github.com/rladies-seattle/rladies-seattle-organizing/blob/master/how-to-run-an-event.md#checklist).

 ### Launch Event